Chewa people: Culture

 When crops are sold, income from the sale belongs to the woman of the house.

-The village was led by a headman (Mfumu), a position to which every villager of good character could aspire.
-Village headmen and headwomen were subordinate to regional chiefs (Mwini Dziko), who were themselves subordinate to Paramount Chiefs.
+The village is led by a headman (Mfumu), a position to which every villager of good character could aspire.
+Village headmen and head women were subordinate to regional chiefs (Mwini Dziko), who were themselves subordinate to Paramount Chiefs.
 Subordination meant the regular payment of tribute, as well as readiness to supply men in time of war.

+Population growth

+The population of the Chewa ethnic group numbers at 7.9 million per 2024 estimate.